Package 'FastRet'

 Description

-Calculate Chemical Descriptors for a list of molecules.
+Calculate Chemical Descriptors (CDs) for a list of molecules.
 Molecules can appear multiple times in the list.

 Usage